Beard Wash vs. Generic Shampoo: The Importance of Beard Discipline

 So How Often Should I Wash my Beard?

-If your skin is naturally oily or your beard is longer than most, then you may wish to increase it’s usage to 3-4 times a week.
+If your skin is naturally oily or your beard is longer than most, then you may wish to increase your usage to 3-4 times a week.

 I’ve Washed my Beard, So What Next?

-It’s specially designed as a leave in conditioner to both nourish and moisturise your beard throughout the day and also helps with the prevention of dry skin around the roots.
+It’s specially designed as a leave in conditioner to both nourish and moisturise your beard throughout the day, and also helps with the prevention of dry skin around the roots.